 YA Science Fiction

 Survival is the substance of Pangaea.
 No outdated code of ethics or modern law holds more importance.
-My family abides by this rule with unparalleled determination, and for this reason, my mother wakes me an hour before school starts.
+My family abides by this rule with unparalleled determination, but our success robs time from the others.

 My throat tightens with an unspoken need.
 I swallow hard and strive for lightness.
-“So it’s not because you want green apples?”
-I tease and poke his belly.
+“So you want green apples today?”
+I tease, poking his belly.

-He giggles and throws his arms around me.
-“You’re the best, Zanny.”
+He giggles then throws his arms around me.
+“You’re the best, Zanny.
+Reiya’s not half as fun as you.”

 Once I enter the market, everybody stares at me.
 I give a friendly wave to the store owner and smile.
 His frown deepens into a grimace, but after a few minutes, he turns to the Middler at the counter and they resume their conversation.
 His action thaws everyone else; they pay no further attention to the scruffy girl strolling through the aisles.
 In their minds, Standards like me cannot afford the price of fresh food.
 They think that I am wasting my time, that I have come to drool over what I cannot have, but they are wrong and I will be long gone before they realize it.
 Silently thanking my mother, I rub the hidden pockets she sewed into my Ozone.